dblock/code.dblock.org/_posts/2010/2010-07-25-waffle-13-released.markdown

 - A Spring-Security Windows Authentication Manager.
 - A JAAS Login Module.

 WAFFLE has originated at [AppSecInc.](http://www.appsecinc.com) and the team deserves the credit.
-John has [a blog](http://blog.johnhite.com/) too, check it out.